Martha Herbert: The Autism Revolution

 Herbert is also the author of a book, The Autism Revolution: Whole-Body Strategies for Making Life All It Can Be, published in 2012 by Ballantine Books.
-In the book, she recounts stories of children with autism who followed recommendations to receive unconventional autism treatments, and whose conditions improved, "sometimes dramatically so", according to Herbert.
-It was reviewed in the Washington Post, the Journal of Hospital Librarianship, and Kirkus Reviews.
+In the book, she recounts stories of autistic children who followed recommendations to receive unconventional autism treatments, and whose conditions improved, "sometimes dramatically so", according to Herbert.
+It was reviewed in The Washington Post, the Journal of Hospital Librarianship, and Kirkus Reviews.